- Bowdoin, ME USA

 - Maintain a positive attitude and a passion for excellence in customer service and for promoting the well-being of the company, its products and its employees.

-- Enthusiastically participate in company sponsored community events for the sake of charitable giving in the amount of 4 hours each quarter year.
+- Enthusiastically participate in company sponsored or other community events for the sake of charitable giving in the amount of 4 hours each quarter year.

 EDUCATION and/or EXPERIENCE: